brooksrog8/blog/src/posts/portableEx.md

 The IAT is a lookup table used when the application is calling functions in a different module.

-So when we reference `MessageBox` symbolically below, when compiling and linking they recognize that `MessageBox` is provided by the `USER32.dll` module of the Windows API.
+So when we reference `MessageBox` symbolically in the C code below below, when compiling and linking they recognize that `MessageBox` is provided by the `USER32.dll` module of the Windows API.
 Then, during runtime, it dynamically links them together.
 <details>
-  <summary>Show C code</summary>
+  <summary>Show C code example</summary>
   <pre><code class="language-c">